pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 Half of hospitals (73/148) had a microbiologist conduct routine and regular ward rounds to review antibiotics at least once a week; 23% (34/148) did so every day (weekends included).
 The most commonly audited area was intensive care units (146/148), followed by medical wards (64%), surgical wards (60%) and haematology wards (58%).

-Almost all hospitals were able to measure antimicrobial consumption.
-Just 31% (46/148) regularly sent antimicrobial resistance surveillance data reports to prescribers.
+Almost all hospitals were able to measure antimicrobial consumption, but only 31% (46/148) of surveyed hospitals regularly fed this information back to prescribers.

 ## Antibiotic prescription reviews